jayaarrgh/BookOfShaders-Godot/README.md

   - more controls to the 3d camera
     - shift middle click and drag to move camera
     - scroll wheel zoom in/out
-  - auto loading can be turned off (useful in 3d mode where it causes stuttering in the render)
+  - auto swaping now only occurs when editing text (fixing the endless stuttering in 3d mode)
   - stdout/stderr are read from log file and set on a label if there are shader errors - no more need for a terminal output window!
 - FIX
   - saving new shaders